 Canada became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Tobacco Packaging and Labeling: Rotating pictorial health warnings must occupy 75 percent of principal display areas.
-There are some exceptions to this requirement: Bidis and smokeless tobacco products must display text-only warnings; and cigar bundles and boxes and pipe tobacco are required to carry a health warning of a specified font size, which in some instances may be less than 30 percent of the principal display area.
+As of February 7, 2020, plain packaging is required for all tobacco products.
+Rotating pictorial health warnings must occupy 75 percent of principal display areas.
+There are some exceptions to this requirement: bidis and smokeless tobacco products must display text-only warnings; and cigar bundles and boxes and pipe tobacco are required to carry a health warning of a specified font size, which in some instances may be less than 30 percent of the principal display area.
 Misleading packaging and labeling, including terms such as “light” and “ultra” and other signs, is prohibited.

 Smoking restrictions in public places generally fall under the jurisdiction of the provinces and territories.
 Under sub-national legislation, smoking is prohibited in virtually all indoor public places and workplaces with the limited exception of designated smoking rooms in group living facilities, long-term care facilities, and specified hotel rooms.
 The Non-smokers’ Health Act regulates smoking in federal workplaces and on common carriers.
 The Non-smokers' Health Regulations were issued pursuant to the Non-smoker’s Health Act and further regulate smoking in federal workplaces.